Generative power of a protein language model trained on multiple sequence alignments: Methods

 \subsection{Sampling sequences from Potts models}

-To sample independent equilibrium sequences from Potts models, we used the strategy described in Ref.~\cite{LupoPreprint}.
-Specifically, we fitted Potts models on each of our natural MSAs using bmDCA \cite{Figliuzzi2018} (\url{https://github.com/ranganathanlab/bmDCA}) with its default hyperparameters.
+To sample independent equilibrium sequences from Potts models, we used the strategy described in Ref.~\cite{lupo2022protein}.
+Specifically, we fitted Potts models on each of our natural MSAs using bmDCA \cite{Figliuzzi2018} (\url{https://github.com/ranganathanlab/bmDCA}).
 Using bmDCA is known to yield Potts models with good generative power \cite{Figliuzzi2018, Russ2020}.

 Consider a sequence of $L$ amino-acid sites.
 We denote by $x_i \in \{1, \dots, q\}$ the state of site $i \in \{1, \dots, L\}$, where $q=21$ is the number of possible states, namely the 20 natural amino acids and the alignment gap.
 The Potts model Hamiltonian of a sequence $\bm{x} = (x_1, \ldots, x_{L})$ reads~\cite{Weigt09,Cocco18}: